 Training sessions and individual supervision are designed to be responsive to each trainee's individual developmental needs, as well as the needs of the clients.

-The Counseling Center is also committed to issues of diversity and recognizes that each practicum counselor possesses unique qualities and strengths based on sociocultural issues as well as past training and counseling experiences.
+The Counseling & Testing Center is also committed to issues of diversity and recognizes that each practicum counselor possesses unique qualities and strengths based on sociocultural issues as well as past training and counseling experiences.

 Practicum placement is for the academic year, during fall and spring semesters.
 Practicum counselors are not expected to work during finals week or during the break.
 However, they are expected to respond to the needs of their clients at the end of each semester in a professional manner.